 To the south of the city, Boonthammee Bamboo Garden offers a similar experience.
 While the Bambusetum is only a display garden, Boonthammee also operates as a commercial nursery, selling live bamboo domestically and for export.
 Contact Mr. Thammarat Boonthammee ahead of time by email to schedule a visit or to talk about placing an order.

 These two gardens work in cooperation, so you’ll find a very similar selection of plants at each of them.
-In the tropical savanna climate zone, at roughly 1,000 feet above sea level, the conditions allow for a rich diversity of bamboos native to tropical, subtropical and temperate habitats.
+In the tropical savanna climate zone, at roughly 1,000 feet above sea level, the conditions allow for a rich diversity of bamboo species native to tropical, subtropical and temperate habitats.

 But be sure to check your local laws on exotic flora before you try to have a bamboo plant shipped internationally from Thailand.
 Most states require some kind of quarantine period for imported plants.
 And be mindful of your climate.
 Don’t expect anything on their species list to thrive in your backyard in Wisconsin.